Azucena Galettini

-Azucena Galettini (Buenos Aires, 1981) is an Argentinean writer and translator.
+Azucena Galettini (born 1981) is an Argentinean writer and translator.
+She has been awarded a mention of honor by Fondo Nacional de las Artes in 2006 and was editor-in-chief of La Balandra (otra narrativa) literary magazine from 2011 to 2015.

+Education

 She holds a BA in Latin-American Literature by Universidad de Buenos Aires and a BA in Translation (English-Spanish) by Instituto en Educación Superior en Lenguas Vivas “J. R. Fernández”.

+Career

-Her short stories book Lo único importante en el mundo was awarded a mention of honor by Fondo Nacional de las Artes in 2006 and was published by El Fin de la Noche in 2010.
-The following year it was shortlisted in Premio Internacional de Cuento para Libro Édito “Juan José Manauta” selected among some 500 books.
+Her short stories book Lo único importante en el mundo was awarded a mention of honor by Fondo Nacional de las Artes in 2006.
+In 2011 it was shortlisted from 500 books for the Premio Internacional de Cuento para Libro Édito “Juan José Manauta”.
 In 2012 it was incorporated to the portal by Fundación del Libro “Books from Argentina”, created for fostering the translation of Argentinean writers.

-Her novel La primera de las tres virtudes was shortlisted for the Premio Internacional de Novela “Letra Sur” in 2012, selected from more than 300 manuscripts.
+Her novel La primera de las tres virtudes was shortlisted from 300 manuscripts for the Premio Internacional de Novela “Letra Sur” in 2012.

-From 2011 to 2015 she was Editor in Chief in the literary magazine La Balandra (otra narrativa).
+From 2011 to 2015 she was editor in chief of literary magazine La Balandra (otra narrativa).

-She is part of the anthologies Santos Paganos (Alto Pogo publishing house), Panorama Interzona.
-Narrativas emergentes de la Argentina, (Interzona publishing house) y Ante el fin del mundo (UnLa publishing house).
+She is part of Santos Paganos (Pub.
+Alto Pogo), Panorama Interzona.
+Narrativas emergentes de la Argentina (Pub.
+Interzona) and Ante el fin del mundo (Pub.
+UnLa).